RHCHP Degree and Certificate Offerings

 Master of Science Degree in Nursing (MS)

 The Master of Science degree in Nursing prepares registered nurses for a number of different specializations at the graduate level.
 Master’s students in the Leadership in Health Care Systems specialization are prepared for various leadership and management roles.
-This specialization is offered in a blended format (synchronous Zoom or online) one evening per week.
+This specialization is offered in a blended format (synchronous Zoom) one evening per week, or fully online.
 The Family Nurse Practitioner (FNP) specialization is offered in a one full day per week on campus format and a synchronous online format (Zoom) for rural and out-of-state students one full day per week.
 The School also offers a Neonatal Nurse Practitioner (NNP) as a synchronous (Zoom) offering, and a Psychiatric Mental Health Nurse Practitioner (PMHNP) specialization in a one full day per week synchronous Zoom format.
 A Master of Science degree completion option for certified nurse practitioners is also offered.

 Post Graduate Academic Nursing Certificates

-The School also offers a Graduate Academic Certificate in Health Care Education and Post-Master’s Certificates for FNPs, NNPs, and PMHNPs.
+The School also offers a Graduate Academic Certificate in Health Care Education and Post-Master’s Certificates for FNPs, NNPs, PMHNPs, and Clinical Dermatology for practicing nurse practitioners.

 Doctor of Nursing Practice (DNP)